logiclink/corona_seir_workbench/README.md

 # Corona SEIR Workbench [![German version](images/de.svg)](README.de.md)
 The [SARS-COV-2](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2) pandemic has been affecting our lives for months.
 The effectiveness of measures against the pandemic can be tested and predicted by using epidemiological models.
 The Corona SEIR Workbench uses a SEIR model and combines a graphical output of the results with a simple parameter input for the model.
 Modelled data can be compared country by country with the SARS-COV-2 infection data of the Johns Hopkins University.
-Additionally, the R₀ values of the Robert Koch Institute can be displayed for Germany.
+Additionally, the R₀ values of the Robert Koch-Institute can be displayed for Germany.

 ## Current status of the COVID-19 pandemic
 Since December 2019, the corona virus [SARS-COV-2](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2) and its [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) disease has been keeping the world in suspense with a [pandemic](https://en.wikipedia.org/wiki/Pandemic).Although, the occurrence of a comparable pandemic was only a matter of time.
 It is estimated that similar pandemics occur every 20-30 years<sup>[1](#f1)</sup>.